 - You'll definitely hear back from us within three months but we're doing our best to get through submissions quickly.
 Our inaugural issues will take a little longer to create.

-- We're now able to offer a $50 honorarium for each accepted work.
+- Thanks to our generous donors, we are able to offer a $50 honorarium for each accepted piece.

 We're looking to host workshops and seminars for our audience, primarily Black + QTPOC creatives.
 If you're an artist, writer, or poet interested in hosting a paid session with us, please pitch a proposal.

 The workshops and seminars will be scheduled once we have garnered sufficient interest (with the goal being at least one per season starting Summer 2021).
 Each accepted proposal will take place once.

 You may apply more than once with an individual proposal for each workshop or seminar you would like to teach.
 Artists will be offered a stipend for each workshop or seminar ($125 minimum but profits will be shared based on paid sign-ups).

 For more information on our mission, please visit stelliumlit.com.
 You can also e-mail firstname.lastname@example.org.